 Quality teaching and learning is based on the belief that teachers make a difference in student’s lives through having high expectations, genuinely caring for all students, differentiating the learning to cater for the individual needs of each student.
-All the research around the world points to effective relationships between the teacher and the student and between students as the key to improving learning outcomes.
+Research points to effective relationships between the teacher and the student and between students as the key to improving learning outcomes.

-As well as the current curriculum areas of English, Mathematics, Science, Studies of Society and Environment, Technology we also have our specialist areas of Japanese, The Arts and Physical Education.
+As well as the current curriculum areas of English, Mathematics, Science, HASS, Technology we also have our specialist areas of Japanese, The Arts and Physical Education.